web-packages/web_overlay/README.md

 # Introduction
 This package provides the foundation to implement overlay elements that take overflow-considered.

+> See Also, If you want the change-log by version for this package. refer to [Change Log](CHANGELOG.md) for details.

-> __See Also:__<br>
+> __Details__<br>
-> And..., this package provides offers a comprehensive solution for managing content that extends beyond the boundaries of its container, ensuring seamless integration and optimal user experience across various display contexts.
+> This package provides offers a comprehensive solution for managing content that extends beyond the boundaries of its container, ensuring seamless integration and optimal user experience across various display contexts.

 ## Preview
 ![preview](https://github.com/MTtankkeo/web_overlay/assets/122026021/c98ea6fb-8802-4497-b3a3-a81606f04ece)